 There is also an adult book, Great Migrations by K. M. Kostyal, which I haven’t seen yet.

 This trailer to give you an idea what the series is like (may not be suitable for sensitive children):

 Isn’t that stunning?

-Note: Like in this trailer, I'm sure there will be some scenes of predators capturing prey, so it may not be suitable for young or highly-sensitive children.
+Note: I’m sure there will be some scenes of predators capturing prey in the actual show, so it may not be suitable for young or highly-sensitive children.

 Great Migrations: Whales, Wildebeests, Butterflies, Elephants, and Other Amazing Animals on the Move